Azure/CanadaPubSecALZ/README.md

 * Compliant on all Azure Policies when the reference implementation is deployed.
 This is due to the shared responsibility of cloud and customers can choose the Azure Policies to exclude.
 For example, using Azure Firewall is an Azure Policy that will be non-compliant since majority of the Public Sector customers use Network Virtual Appliances such as Fortinet.
 Customers must review [Azure Security Center Regulatory Compliance dashboard](https://docs.microsoft.com/azure/security-center/update-regulatory-compliance-packages) and apply appropriate exemptions.

+## Contributing

+See [Contributing Reference Implementation](CONTRIBUTING.md) for information on building/running the code, contributing code, contributing examples and contributing feature requests or bug reports.

 ## Telemetry

 This reference implementation does not collect any telemetry.
 However, Project Bicep [collects telemetry in some scenarios](https://github.com/Azure/bicep/blob/main/README.md#telemetry) as part of improving the product.